jiumao2/pyDANT/docs/Tutorials.rst

 Edit the settings
 -----------------------

-To make Kilomatch work, you need to edit the ``settings.json`` file in your data folder.
+To make DANT work, you need to edit the ``settings.json`` file in your data folder.
 At least, you need to specify the following fields:

 .. code-block:: json

     {
         "path_to_data": ".", // path to spikeInfo.mat
-        "output_folder": ".\\kilomatchOutput", // output folder
+        "output_folder": ".\\DANT_Output", // output folder
     }

 If you don't want to use PETH feature, you should remove it in the ``motionEstimation`` part and ``clustering`` part.
 Here is what it looks like after editing: